 That small bag of clothes-for-three-weeks not only got me through the summer.
 When I returned home on the Saturday of Labor Day Weekend, it was only for one night, as I had been accepted as a freshman to a college in New York City.
 I had to check in on that Sunday.
 I remember dumping those clothes out of the suitcase, running them through the washer and dryer, and packing them up again.
 My brother had been tasked to drive me to college that Sunday afternoon, as my parents were in Ireland till mid-September.
 On Monday, which was Labor Day, the freshman class gathered in the auditorium where we lined up by alphabet….A through D, E through G, etc. I vividly recall standing on that line in a short green dress I had bought in Ireland that summer.
 It had looked great on the streets of Galway, but ridiculous in New York City.
 I did not fit in at all.
 However, I also recall that as I listened to the chatter around me, I was not so sure I wanted to – but that is another story.
 That bag of clothes got me through the first month of college, when I went home for a weekend and my mother took me shopping.

-I eventually married a sailor, and a Navy wife and family move around a lot.
-One residence ended with our two sons and myself having to be evacuated, as our safety where we were could not be guaranteed.
+I eventually married a sailor, and U.S. navy families move around a lot.
+One tour of duty ended with our two sons and myself having to be evacuated, as our safety where we were could not be guaranteed.
 The three of us left with one small suitcase each, not sure where we would end up nor how long we would be there.
-We were not reunited with my husband, my boys’ father, for a year.
-Nor did we get our stuff back, everything we that was in the house, for a year.
+We were not reunited with my husband for a year.
+Nor did we get our stuff back, meaning everything we owned that had been in our house, for a year.
 My boys and I travelled light for that year, but we made it.
 Christmas was tough, as we did not have all the mementoes a family puts on the tree each year.
 But we went for a walk in a nearby forest, and gathered pine cones, twigs of holly, boughs of evergreens, and we sprayed them gold.
-These were our decorations that year, and the tree was splendid.
+These were our Christmas tree decorations that year, and the tree was splendid.
 I still have some of those pine cones with all our other Christmas decorations.